thetopham/exocortex/README.md

      }'
    ```

-Then open the web UI (e.g. `http://pi.local:8081/`) and confirm the event appears.
+Then open the web UI at `http://localhost:8081/` to view today's events, or query `/events` with filters.

 ---